DarienBrito/TDAzureMerger/README.md

 # Installation

 You need to have a working version of the open3D library in TouchDesigner.
-This build has been updated to work with version 0.16.0.
-You may go to this website and download the corresponding open3D version for **python 3.9, which is the currently supported python build in TouchDesigner**.
+This build has been updated to work with version 0.19.0.
+You may go to this website and download the corresponding open3D version for **python 3.11, which is the currently supported python build in TouchDesigner**.
 There are two ways to install open3D for work within TD.
-One of them is to download a build from here [Open3D docs](http://www.open3d.org/docs/release/getting_started.html), which you can then use by copying it to your TouchDesigner site packages folder, usually in a path like this:
+One of them is to download a build from here [Open3D docs](http://www.open3d.org/docs/release/getting_started.html), which you can then use by copying it to your TouchDesigner site packages folder (not recommended), usually in a path like this:

 ```
 C:\Program Files\Derivative\TouchDesigner\bin\Lib\site-packages
 ```

-You can also try the easier way, which is installing via pip or conda:
+Or you can also try the easier and recommended way, which is installing via pip or conda:

 ```
 # Install Open3D stable release with pip